SamerAtawna/animals-privacy-policy/index.md

 - Is designed to be child-friendly and safe

 ## In-App Purchases
-- Purchases are processed securely through Google Play
+- Purchases are processed securely through Apple
 - No payment information is stored in the app
-- Parents can control purchases through Google Play settings
+- Parents can control purchases through app store settings

 ## Third-Party Services
 We only use:
-- Google Play Services (for app distribution and purchases)
 - No advertising or analytics services are used

 ## Contact Us